sobolevn/sobolevn.github.io/_pages/subscribe.md

 If you don't know what `RSS` is, then it is not your choice.
 Consider Github subscription.

+## Telegram

+I cross-post all articles and tools I make in [`@OpensourceFindings`](https://t.me/opensource_findings) telegram channel.
+You can join it if you are using this platform: you will also receive lots of extra open-source goodies made by other developers.

 ## Github

 You can also [follow me on Github](https://github.com/sobolevn)